jonbhanson/flutter_native_splash/example/README.md

 # Example for flutter_native_splash

-A new Flutter application for testing a splash screen.
+A new Flutter project for testing a splash screen.

 ## Getting Started